Harm Reduction & Safety Information

 The only way to be completely safe when it comes to psychedelics is to not use them.
 Though some will of their own accord still decide to do so, hence these harm reduction resources are presented here for people to make better choices and to protect themselves.

-While we do not condone or encourage people to use psychedelics, again the reality is that many will be considering doing psychedelics themselves or in unregulated settings.
+While we do not condone or encourage people to use psychedelics, but again the reality is that many will be considering doing psychedelics themselves or in unregulated settings.
 For them, some words of caution:

 If doing psychedelics for healing, it is not recommended to do this without a guide who knows the territory.